sav-che/TL-2/Authors/Askenasy, Eugen {std. Ask.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/item/103858#page/208/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/page/33264923) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Askenasy, Eugen {std.
 Ask.}|first entry]] for this author

 ### Author

 \* Askenasy, Eugen (1845-1903), Russian (Odessa) born botanist living in Germany from 1853; primary school at Dresden 1853-1855, at the "Gymnasium zum Heiligen Kreuz", Dresden, agricultural stage at Durlach 1859-1861, at the Hohenheim Akademie nr.
 Stuttgart 1861-1862, at the Poppelsdorf agricultural academy 1863 (with J. Sachs), from 1864-1903 at the University of Heidelberg, Dr. phil. ib.
 1866, habil.
-1872, extraordinary professor 1881, full professor (plant physiology and anatomy) 1891, member of the Leopoldina from 1886. (*Ask.*).
+1872, extraordinary professor 1881, full professor (plant physiology and anatomy) 1891, member of the Leopoldina from 1886.
+**Abbreviated name**: *Ask.*

 #### Herbarium and types